chidinmadominica/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that displays the result of breath and power of love
+script that convert a number from base2 to base 10